morkro/atom-emoji-syntax/README.md

 ## :fire: Features

-- Change existing keywords with *any* emoji you want
+- **Emoji-Syntax is on top of your syntax theme**; means you can still choose any theme you like
-- Define position of the emoji around a keyword
+- Change existing keywords with *any* emoji _(or character)_ you want
-- Add or remove spacing
+- Define position and spacing of an emoji around the keyword
-- Disable entire languages
+- Disable entire languages or only specific keywords

 ## :wrench: Settings